TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/09-Module_1-Lecture 8-Correcting geometric distortion.md

 - "How do you compensate the geometric errors in remote sensing imagery?"
 objectives:
 - "Understand the two common approaches to correcting errors in image geometry"
-- "1.
-Set up a mathematical model of the distortion(s), by using  the appropriate equations for each of the distortion types treated in the last lecture."
+- "I. Set up a mathematical model of the distortion(s), by using  the appropriate equations for each of the distortion types treated in the last lecture."
-- "2.
+- "II.
 Account for all distortions in one process by setting up two equations that allow the pixels in a distorted image to be relocated spatially so that they appear in their correct positions with respect to a known map base"
 keypoints:
 - "Distortions in image geometry can be corrected by establishing a  mathematical relationship between the positions of pixels in the recorded (distorted) data and their correct positions relative to the landscape."
 - "A separate relationship is needed for each distortion type (earth rotation, panoramic effects, earth curvature) but these corrections can be combined through matrix multiplication to produce  a single correction formula."